allan-bonadio/squishy_electron_4/docGen/docSrc/discreteFrequencies/discreteFrequencies.md

 # Discrete Frequencies

 Squishy Electron stores your wave as a sequence of numbers, one per point.
 You change this in the Space tab.
 The **resolution you choose has a profound effect** on the wave and how things are calculated.
 An important part of your wave is the frequencies it has in it.
+In fact, you could say that your wave is entirely the frequencies it's made up from.
 The numbers of frequencies that can show up there is exactly equal to the number of points in your wave.

 Let's take an example.
 Let's say you have a wave with a resolution of 16.
 (You should use a higher frequency, but here you'll be able to see what's going on.)
 If you have a resolution of 16 points, that means you can have 16 different frequencies mixed into your wave.
 No more.
 This includes the positive frequencies moving right, and the negative frequencies moving left.